dormdev/dormdev/README.md

 ---

-The DormDev website, built with [Next.js](https://github.com/zeit/next.js), is an open-source initative to help students get involved in modern technology online.
+The DormDev website, built with [Next.js](https://github.com/zeit/next.js), is an open-source initative to help students get involved in modern technology online. _More coming soon!_

-_more coming soon!_